100thCoin/AccuracyCoin/README.md

   1: The instruction behaved the way an old RP2A03G CPU or previous revision CPU would run this instruction.
   2: The instruction behaved the way a new RP2A03G CPU or later revision CPU would run this instruction.

+### DMA + $4016 Read
+  1: The controller was read how a US released NES / AV Famicom should read controllers.
+  2: The controller was read how a Famicom should read controllers.

 ### DMC DMA Bus Conflicts
   1: The controller was read how a US released NES should read controllers.
   2: The controller was read how a Famicom should read controllers.